 Please also refer to the exhibition timetable available here.

 As the organisers of the exhibition, we must include site rules and site information to all exhibitors (shell and site) entering the exhibition/site.
 Please note that it is the responsibility of the exhibiting company to make sure that their employees, contractors, sub-contractors and all other personnel under their instruction are informed of the site rules and site information IN ADVANCE OF THE EXHIBITION AND BEFORE THEY ARE ONSITE.
 This responsibility does not lie with the Organisers or the Venue.

-The exhibition closes at 4.00pm on Thursday 8th October 2020.
-All goods and stand fittings MUST be removed from the hall by 7.00pm Thursday 8th October 2020.
-No goods can be removed from the exhibition hall until after the close of show at 4.00pm on Thursday 8th October 2020.
+The exhibition closes at 4.00pm on Thursday 3rd October 2024.
+All goods and stand fittings MUST be removed from the hall by 7.00pm Thursday 3rd October 2024.
+No goods can be removed from the exhibition hall until after the close of show.
 In addition all access points will also remain closed until this time.
-For safety reasons, electricity supplies will be cut off by the latest 4.05pm on Thursday 8th October 2020.
+For safety reasons, electricity supplies will be cut off by the latest 4.05pm on Thursday 3rd October 2024.

 Please note that if you are leaving items on your stand to be collected by couriers you MUST notify the Organisers and supply a contact telephone number for BOTH the courier company and a representative of your organisation.

 Please note that exhibitors have a responsibility to remove their own waste and may be charged by the venue if they leave excessive amounts of waste.
 Excessive waste is described as more than two boxes of literature/stand fitting materials/wall graphics, pallets, material packaging and quantities of unsold stock or ‘giveaways’.

 The Organisers reserve the right to pass on any additional costs which may be incurred as a result of failing to vacate the exhibition hall by the deadline stated.